unparalleled-js/docs-1/recipe-development-lifecycle/rdlc-guide-source-control.md

 *Viewing recipe changes (against previous version) in GitHub*

 ### Merge and promotion across environments
 Once all PR comments are resolved, the feature branch can be merged into a master branch.
-At this point the code for recipes and other artifacts can be imported into a different Workato account corresponding to the next lifecycle stage.
-This can be done either by export followed by import in Workato or by a script that zips the Github code back into a Workato package.
+At this point, the code for recipes and other artifacts can be imported into a different Workato account corresponding to the next lifecycle stage.
+This can be done either by export followed by import directly on Workato's UI or by a script that zips the Github code back into a Workato package which will be used for import.